 The biggest mistake that I see when people try to reduce bounce rate with events, is that they track everything as interaction (engagement) hits.
 For example, they consider scrolling events as interactions as well, although they shouldn’t.

 If a user opens your website, scrolls a bit, and then leaves after 3 seconds, that should not be counted as a session with engagement.
 This is definitely a bounce.
 So please, push only important events as interaction hits to Google Analytics.

 If you still want to send some events (but don’t want to affect bounce rate), set them as non-interaction hit:true in Google Tag Manager.
 These events will be still available in Google Analytics events reports, but won’t distort bounce and time metrics.

 Reduce Bounce Rate: Conclusion

-Bounce rate is the percentage of single-interaction sessions on your web page.
-Interactions affect bounce rate.
+The bounce rate is the percentage of single-interaction sessions on your web page.
+Interactions affect the bounce rate.
 And page view is NOT the only possible interaction.